NeuraLegion/sectester-js/packages/bus/README.md

 const httpDispatcher = new HttpCommandDispatcher(options);
 ```
-The `HttpCommandDispatcherConfig` implementation exposes the properties described below:
+The command dispatcher can be customized using the following options:

 | Option    | Description                                                                                                                                          |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------|